“My Father is Dying. Should I Go to His Death Bed?” – A Lesson for All Fathers and Men

 My father has a gift for extorting people.
 He did it to his own mother multiple times.
 My uncle had to restrain himself during her funeral by using the eulogy to expose my father.
 During my uncle’s tumultuous youth, he beat-up a cousin who had owed my grandmother money.
 The cousin kept saying he had paid her back but she never received it and my uncle thought he was lying.

 The truth came out many years later at the funeral when my uncle discovered to his horror that the cousin wasn’t lying.
 He had given the money to my father, entrusting him to take the cash to my grandmother.
 My father kept the money instead and never told the truth.
-He destroyed two relationships and stole from his own mother.
+He destroyed two relationships and stole from his own mother over a couple of hundred dollars.

 Several years later my grandfather died in Florida.
 My uncle flew down from New York and was staying at my deceased grandfather's house so he can arrange the funeral.
 An hour before the funeral, my uncle heard a loud knock on my grandfathers’ door and found a cop waiting for him.